mia-platform/documentation/docs/runtime_suite/crud-service.md

 curl -X DELETE https://your-url/heroes/ -H  "accept: application/json" -H  "content-type: application/json" -H  "secret: secret" -d "{  \"id\": \"yourid\"}"
 ```

-#### Delete all Resources
+#### Delete all documents

-It is possible to eliminate all the resources of a collection at a stroke.
+It is possible to eliminate all the documents of a collection at a stroke.
 For this it is sufficient to invoke the DELETE with the endpoint /empty of the resource.

 ```bash
 curl -X DELETE https://your-url/heroes/empty -H  "accept: application/json" -H  "content-type: application/json" -H  "secret: secret123"